chhofi/ansible-raycrafter/docs/source/quickstart.rst

 Here you configure your setup, like the location of your Git_ project, the project name, and application name which will be used throughout the Ansible_ configuration.
 For more information see :ref:`configuration`.

+..
+Note:: The current configuration requires some important files like ssh keys and ssl
+          certificates.
+See :ref:`configuration` for more information.
+It will not work out of the box.
+You also need the password for ansible-vault, because ``env_vars/secret.yml`` is encrypted.
+In the :ref:`configuration` section, you will find all necessary information on how to create your own secret configuration file and how to encrypt it.

 I set some default values in ``env_vars`` based on a test project Djangotest_.
 If you want to create your own Django_ project I recommend to use the Cookiecutter_ template: Cookiecutter-Django_.
 It is supposed to work out of the box with this setup.
 For more specific information on how to setup your Django_ project see :ref:`django`.